blur702/kevinalthaus-com-oct/SCRIPT_FIXES_TODO.md

 ### Validate Database Name Before DROP/CREATE (lines 44-50)

-psql `:variable` substitution does not work for identifiers (database names).
-Instead, validate the database name before passing it to psql:
+psql supports variable substitution for identifiers using the `:"variable"` syntax (note the colon before the quotes).
+For maximum safety, validate the database name before passing it to psql, then use psql's identifier substitution:

 ```bash
 # Validate database name: allow only safe alphanumeric and underscore characters